xoxzo/blog.xoxzo.com/content/Engineering/about-python-import-1-en.md

 7
 ```

-There will be `sys.path[0]`, Python script directory given at launching Python Interpreter at the beginning of this list.
-Thus the directory of the script is launched will be searched by `import`
+There will be `sys.path[0]` which is the Python script's directory when launching the Python Interpreter
+and is at the beginning of this list.
+This means that the directory of the script when executed launched
+will also be searched by `import`

-`sys.path[0]` will be empty when Python Interpreter was launched interactively, this means current directory.
+`sys.path[0]` will be empty when Python Interpreter was launched interactively: This basically points to
+the current directory.

-Be aware of the value of environmental variable `PYTHONPATH` that is inserted in `sys.path` at the launch and it must be right after `sys.path[0]`
+Be aware of the value of environmental variable `PYTHONPATH` that is inserted in `sys.path`
+at the launch and it must be right after `sys.path[0]`

 ```
 $ export PYTHONPATH="/foo/bar/baz"